tkunstek/serverless-authentication-boilerplate/README.md

 }
 ```

 Environmental variables are mapped in s-function.json files, for example in authentication/signin/s-function.json.
-If you add more providers, those should be added to s-function.json files also.
+If you add more providers, those should be added to s-function.json files also and if you don't use all the providers provided in this example, remove variables from _meta/variables/s-variables-STAGE.json and s-function.json files.

 ## <a id="custom-authorizer"></a>Custom Authorizer